A Collaborative Approach to Living Longer Better

 The Long Term Goal

 It has long been the goal of the NHS to put every individual in control of their own health and wellbeing.
-With the introduction of Integrated Care Systems and the emergence of new digital technologies, now is the perfect time to adopt a collaborative Digital First approach to improving population health.
+With the introduction of Integrated Care Systems and the emergence of new digital technologies, now is the perfect time to adopt a collaborative digitally-enabled approach to improving population health.

 Our mission is to put the citizen at the heart of a healthcare system that enables them to live better for longer, to increase Healthy Life Expectancy and reduce the period of time at the end of life when people are very dependent on others.